This a continuation of my previous post. I’m still trying to work out some ideas.

 A biological system, such as an organ, is not part of a larger whole.
 The pancreas, for instance, is not a part of the body.
 It is a system in itself with its own environment, which is everything that can potentially irritate it or destroy it.
 We can cut off a hand without impacting the pancreas.
 This implies that the hands do not belong to environment of the pancreas.
 And we can destroy our eyes without impairing our hearing and vice versa.

 Thinking in terms of wholes and parts is known as the fallacy of composition.
 It says that a whole is equal to the sum of its parts; however, this only works when the parts are identical, such as when adding up the number of nuts or bolts in a piece of machinery.
 If the nuts or bolts are all the same, we can justifiable sum them up.
-One example from economics of the fallacy of composition is the assumption that because household saving leads to greater wealth if all households save then society as a whole will become wealthier.
+One example from economics of the fallacy of composition is the assumption that because household saving leads to greater household wealth, if all households save then society as a whole will become wealthier.
 This isn’t true because if everyone saves, demand for goods and services falls, which means people will lose jobs or have their pay cut and therefore have to spend savings.
 Household savings when aggregated can lead to a decline of savings on the macro scale.
 We cannot simply scale up microeconomics to describe macroeconomics.
 Geoffrey Hodgson (1987) discussed this in “Economics and Systems Theory.”
 It’s called the paradox of thrift.

-Selectively open systems must stabilize themselves (through expectational structures) because their environments are subject to change.
+Selectively open social systems must stabilize themselves (through expectational structures) because their environments are subject to change.
 But stability is not the same as equilibrium in closed-system terms.
 According to Luhmann,

 In the evolution-theoretical literature . . . selection and stabilization are often combined in a single concept.
 The talk then is of “selective retention” or “stabilizing selection.”
 This was plausible as long as biology, not to mention economic theory, understood selection to be natural selection by an environment and the outcome to be “optimal fit.”
 Stability was described as “equilibrium,” which used homeostatic mechanisms to balance out disturbances and reestablish a state of equilibrium.
 However this required a fixed equilibrium point not displaced by any deviations that might occur.
 On condition that the environment itself did not change, this needed no further provision for stabilization after structural change.
 This view is now hardly upheld.
 It is dynamic systems that are amenable to evolution, systems far from being in equilibrium and that can reproduce.
 This is all the more true if we are obliged to abandon this premise, if we understand selection (as we do) to be a purely internal process.
 (Theory of Society, vol 1. p.
 292)

 A system’s operations are structurally determined; they are not determined by a system’s environment.
 Environmental or ecological conditions do not select traits; the environment can only irritate a system and provoke an indeterminate response.
 A system makes selections from among possible variations.
-Thus, every selection is contingent and made on a moment-to-moment basis without foreknowledge of potential advantages.
+Thus, every selection is contingent and made on a moment-to-moment basis without foreknowledge of potential advantages or disadvantages.
 Selections must be compatible with environmental conditions, but this doesn’t mean that the environment selects traits.

 Innovated structures [those produced by positive selection] have to be adapted to the system and must be compatible with its environmental conditions without advance knowledge (upon selection) of whether and how this can be managed.
 (293)